 All non-domestic consumers who are connected to the public water and sewerage system must pay charges for these services.
 The charges are set out in NI Water's Scheme of Charges which is reviewed annually.

 Do you know how to read your water bill?
 See our helpful Business Water Bill infomation leaflet.

 For a breakdown of all the water charges businesses face, look at our Charging page.

 Using Water Efficiently

-Water costs can be between one and two per cent of a company’s turnover.
-Savings between 30 and 50 per cent can be achieved by installing no cost or investing in low cost water reduction practices and technologies.
+Water costs can be between 1-2% of a company’s turnover.
+Savings between 30-50% can be achieved by installing no cost or investing in low cost water reduction practices and technologies.

 Water Saving Tips for Businesses and Farms:

 - Monitor your usage: If you are a metered customer, keep a regular log of the water going through your meter.
 This will help you to keep an eye on your usage and help notice any leaks.

 - Check your bills: Make sure you are getting the correct allowances, and that your usage looks right.
 Contact NI Water with any queries.

 - Regularly check your pipes and fittings: Check for leaks and ensure your pipes are well insulated against frost.
 Take note: any leakage from private pipes will be billed to you or your company.